plan-systems/design-docs/README.md

 ## What's in This Repo?

-This repo contains a directory and explanation of the layers, abstractions, and technologies that make it up.
+This repo presents and discusses the layers, abstractions, and technologies that comprise PLAN.
-This information is intended for developer-types ready to understand and vet PLAN's architecture and design.
+It is written for developer-types ready to understand and vet PLAN's architecture and design.

 Also in this repo is an engineering roadmap.

 ## PLAN: An Engineering Synopsis

-PLAN isn't anything if it's not usable by non-technical users.
-Yet, we know distributed systems, content-based addressing, and cryptography are not human-relatable.
+PLAN can't be empowering for community organizer if its not usable by non-technical users.
+Yet, we know distributed systems, content-based addressing, and cryptography are generally foreign concepts to most people.
 How do we square this circle?

-IRC was a successfull entrierly flexible standard that served many -- including the military.
+IRC was a successful entirely flexible standard that served many -- including the military.

 PLAN is a p2p community-centric node operating layer, built on top of an open append-only and content-based addressing storage API, accessed by a real-time graphical client.